sdkayy/sdkayy/README.md

 ### Hi there 👋, I'm Austin.

-Nothing special here just another human telling a computer what todo.
+Just another human that enjoys telling a computer what todo.